In This Blog

 One of Azure's core selling points is how easy it is to integrate with other services in Microsoft's software ecosystem.
 In addition to that, it has dedicated support for hybrid cloud environments and comes with enterprise-grade security features.

 IaaS revolutionizes how businesses manage computing resources by offering virtualized infrastructure on a pay-as-you-go basis.
-It supports a variety of applications, from web hosting to big data analysis.
+It supports a variety of applications, from web hosting to big data analysis, while enhancing scalability, reducing costs, and minimizing maintenance.

 What is meant by IaaS?